 B: No no no. We’re Cultural Disruptors.
 Where’ve you been?

 S: I forgot.
 Ok, Digital Virtual Reality.
-Or, hey, let’s just drop “video.”
+Or, hey, let’s just drop “digital.”

 B: Virtual Reality?